nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 * If the transfer amount exceeds, current token balance of the source address, the whole transfer operation MUST fail with the error mnemonic `"FA2_INSUFFICIENT_BALANCE"`.

-* If the holder does not hold any tokens of type `token_id`, the holder's balance is interpreted as zero.
-No token holder can have a negative balance.
+* If the token owner does not hold any tokens of type `token_id`, the owner's balance is interpreted as zero.
+No token owner can have a negative balance.

 * The transfer MUST update token balances exactly as the operation parameters specify it.
 Transfer operations MUST NOT try to adjust transfer amounts or try to add/remove additional transfers like transaction fees.

+* Transfers of zero amount MUST be treated as normal transfers.

 * If one of the specified `token_id`s is not defined within the FA2 contract, the entry point MUST fail with the error mnemonic `"FA2_TOKEN_UNDEFINED"`.